hbja/hilmybaja/about/index.md

 After receiving a full-ride scholarship, I then enrolled in Biosystems Engineering, a master's program exactly at the junction between Agriculture and Technology.
 For the rest of my professional journey, I still envision to contribute more in this field through research.

-But considering the state of the world, I have to be realistic with any opportunities that come to my way.
+For my PhD work, I am focusing on using Reinforcement Learning to discover adaptive fertilization strategies.
+I enjoy doing my research a lot.
+Despite being very complicated and requiring a lot of prior knowledge, RL is really fun.
+Adding to the fact that I need a lot of (agricultural and soil) domain knowledge to make my research make sense is an additional challenge that makes me want to discover more in this field.

+I am definitely staying in the path of RL for my future research career.

-Now on to more light-hearted stuff :)
+Now on to less professional stuff :)

 I am a self-proclaimed coffee geek, even though I don't drink as much coffee as other people.
 But I do have a lot of coffee gear at home, of which I spend a lot of time every morning to do my coffee